stephanlamoureux/blog/posts/windows-dev-guide.md

 ## 📦 Node.js

 Node.js is a JavaScript runtime environment that executes JavaScript code outside a web browser.
+It allows us to install packages, run local web servers, create APIs, and more.

 ### NVM